ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 When a registration officer or supervisor is onboarded  in an online client machine for the first time, they provide their biometric details, which will be stored and mapped to the client machine locally.
 This locally stored data helps to authenticate a supervisor or registration officer.
 #### A. Map registration officers and supervisors to a client machine.
 Initially, a machine will have no users on boarded.
-The first registration officer or supervisor will be on boarded by an administrator or from the admin console.
+The first registration officer or supervisor will be on-boarded by an administrator or from the admin console.
 Thereafter this registration officer or supervisor can onboard other users.
-1. This functionality allows the system to create new mapping between registration officers and supervisors to a client machine.
-1. Allows the system to receive the request for mapping a registration officer / supervisor to the client machine with selected data.
-   * Fields selected on the UI include user, status, fingerprints, and irises.
-   * The list of users will include only active users.
-The system does not show users who are blacklisted or decommissioned.
-   * The list of users do not include those users, who are already mapped to the machine.
-   * All 10 fingerprints are captured and authenticated with the server.
-The machine must be online for this authentication.
-   * The system then validates the fingerprint quality threshold is met.
-   * The system then validates the number of successful fingerprint authentications is greater than or equal to the config setting of fingerprint authentications required.
-   * Unlimited attempts are allowed.
-   * Both irises are captured and authenticated with the server.
-Validate that the iris quality threshold is met.
-   * Validate that the number of successful iris authentications is greater than or equal to the config setting of iris authentications required.
-   * Unlimited attempts are allowed.
-3. If validations are successful, then the system performs the following:
-   * Saves the mapping locally.
-   * Successfully authenticated fingerprints and irises will be stored locally.
-   * Fingerprints and irises with unsuccessful authentication will not be stored.
+The system allows the following to occur for a successful onboarding of a user:
+1. The system will onboard a user using the user’s biometrics.
-   * The status of the mapping is set to ‘Active’ or ‘Inactive’ as selected.
+   * The quality threshold of  the biometrics is predefined.
+1. The system will only allow to onboard an active user.
+1. User onboarding is allowed only when the machine is online.
+1. The system will not allow to onboard a blacklisted user.
+1. The system will not allow to onboard an inactive user.
-   * Mapping will be sent to the server during the next sync.
+1. An onboarded user will be able to take the machine offline and login to use the machine in offline mode.
-   * Biometrics will not be sent to the server.
-4. If not successful: Triggers an error message.
-5. Multiple users can be mapped to the machine by repeating the above flow.
-There is no limitation to the numbers of users mapped.
+1. The system allows to onboard a multiple users to the machine.

 #### B. Registration Client enables capturing an officer's biometrics during on-boarding to support login, local duplicate checks, and registration submission

-The system performs the following steps:
-1. Captures all the biometrics of the officer's as an input.
-1. Generates a match score for each individual biometric
-1. Generates an average match score
-1. Compares the average match score with the configured threshold match score
-1. Returns one single response i.e. return success if average >= threshold
+The system captures the required biometrics details of user at the time of onboarding, generates the score for each captured biometrics, and compares the captured biometrics with configured threshold .Retains the biometrics having highest score.

 [**Link to design**](/mosip/mosip/tree/master/docs/design/registration/registrtaion-on-board-user.md)